Skip to main content

 ☆☆☆ Common

 Set into a wall or sometimes a free-standing pillar.
-PostboxMap uses project wall types A–F (project-level, not a formal national scheme).
-Introduced 1857.
+PostboxMap uses project wall types A–F. Introduced 1857.

 Type letters A–F for wall and lamp boxes are PostboxMap project identifiers and not official Royal Mail pattern codes.